timothyb0912/blog/_posts/2022-06-21-Yoga-and-kinesthetic-thinking.md

 Like the best slang sung by urban youth, the truth of this phrase resonates at multiple levels.
-Contextually, such proclamations often came after blatant disrespect, such that recipients of the disrespect were now emotionally taut--- i.e., close to snapping.
+Contextually, such proclamations often came publicly, after blatant disrespect, such that recipients of the disrespect were now emotionally taut--- i.e., close to emotionally snapping.
 Physically, bodies often mirrored states of mind.
 Tension would be etched in tight lines across our forehead, in our tightly pursed lips, or in our tightly drawn eyelids.